 - Shazam (FREE).
-Keeping your playlist full and fresh can be tough when you’re working out 10-plus hours a week.
+Keeping your playlist full and fresh can be tough when you’re working out 15-plus hours a week.
 Use Shazam to discover new songs at the gym, at the grocery store, in the car, on TV, or wherever.
 Just open the app while a song is playing and hit the button to discover its title and artist.
 Once a week, I go into my history and add everything I Shazam-ed to my playlist.

 2. Learn Something

-The spoken word can be a great accompaniment for longer, less intense workouts like backpack hikes.
+When you’re trying to motivate yourself to work out, the spoken word can be a great accompaniment for longer, less intense workouts like backpack hikes.
 Use that time to learn something or just get your reading done with the following apps: